Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications: Experiments

 \subsubsection{Open-Set Heterogeneous Domain Adaptation}

-We conduct open-set HDA experiments to evaluate our proposed partial-KPG-RL model.
+We conduct open-set HDA experiments to evaluate our proposed partial KPG-RL model.
 The problem setting of open-set HDA is the same as HDA, except that the unlabeled target domain data contain samples of unknown classes absent in the categories of labeled data.
 The goal of open-set HDA is to correctly classify the common class samples and to detect the unknown class samples.
 We first consider the case that the proportion $\eta$ of unknown class samples in the unlabeled target domain data is given.
 We then extend the approach to the case with unknown $\eta$.

-\paragraph{Open-set HDA with given $\bm{\eta}$.} To apply the partial-KPG-RL model defined in Eq.~\eqref{eq:partial_kpp_main} to open-set HDA, for each labeled target domain data, we take its corresponding source class center to construct a keypoint pair.
+\textit{Open-set HDA with given $\bm{\eta}$.} To apply the partial KPG-RL model defined in Eq.~\eqref{eq:partial_kpp_main} to open-set HDA, for each labeled target domain data, we take its corresponding source class center to construct a keypoint pair.
 We then resample the source domain data such that the total number of resampled source domain data and the source keypoints is $m'=(1-\eta) n$.
-We define the source distribution as $\bm{p}=\frac{1-\eta}{m'}(\sum_{j=1}^{n_l}\delta_{c_j} + \sum_{j=n_l+1}^{m'}\delta_{x_j'})$, where $x_j'$ is a resmapled source domain sample and $c_j$ is the source class center corresponding to the target labeled sample $y_j$.
+We define the source distribution as $\bm{p}=\frac{1-\eta}{m'}(\sum_{j=1}^{n_l}\delta_{c_j} + \sum_{j=n_l+1}^{m'}\delta_{x_j'})$, where $x_j'$ is a resampled source domain sample and $c_j$ is the source class center corresponding to the target labeled sample $y_j$.
 The target distribution is defined as $\bm{q} = \frac{1}{n}\sum_{j=1}^n\delta_{y_j}$.
-The partial-KPG-RL model is conducted to transport mass from $\bm{p}$ to $\bm{q}$ with $s=1-\eta$.
-After transport, the $\eta$-fraction unlabeled target data receiving smallest mass from source domain are detected as unknown class and the rest unlabeled target data are taken as common class ones.
+The partial KPG-RL model is conducted to transport mass from $\bm{p}$ to $\bm{q}$ with $s=1-\eta$. {Such a mass construction strategy results in equal mass across corresponding keypoints in the two domains.} After transport, the $\eta$-fraction unlabeled target data receiving smallest mass from source domain are detected as unknown class, and the rest unlabeled target data are taken as common class ones.
 Finally, we train the kernel SVM on the transported source domain data and labeled target domain data to classify the unlabeled target domain common class data.